-Di Pietro Partners, LLP are investigating injury claims associated with DePuy hip replacement devices.
+Di Pietro Partners are investigating injury claims associated with DePuy hip replacement devices.
 Since 2010, there have been several recalls on DePuy hip implants.
 These recalls were due to issues/injuries reported by patients including, metal poisoning, tumor formation, prolonged pain, and more.
 As a result, patients suffering from complications may be eligible to file a lawsuit against the manufacturer and receive compensation.
 It’s important to note, there’s a statute of limitation on these metal hip injury claims; thus, it’s vital to seek legal and medical advice as soon as possible.

 DePuy Hip Replacement Recall & Litigation

 Our law firm is a team of experienced medical device injury lawyers that work with board certified medical professionals.
 We pursue these cases anywhere in the United States and are dedicated to getting our clients the compensation they deserve.
 Therefore, If you or someone you know were affected by a defective DePuy hip replacement, contact us for a free and confidential case evaluation today.